Undergraduate Admission Requirements

 (c) If a grade has been entered for a course, the grade may not be changed to a withdrawal without the instructor’s consent.

-(d) Withdrawals do not reduce tuition charges or the total official hours of enrollment.
+(d) Withdrawals do not reduce tuition charges.

 (e) For academic calendars that vary from the regular 15-week term, a prorated schedule will be used to determine the withdrawal deadline.

 (f) The grade shall be marked W, and payment of the service fee shall be mandatory.

 Graduate students who wish to request a course withdrawal after the 30th day must do so through the Graduate School.